 I know that I have a lot of readers with younger kids.
-I thought I would try to start writing a new weekly series to highlight some of the things we used to do when the kids were between 2 and 5-years old or so.
+This post includes a lot of activities we did when the kids were 2-5 years old or so.

 It can be difficult to balance kids of different ages… especially when you have a rambunctious, active toddler and/or preschooler in the mix!!
 You can read this post about homeschooling multiple ages, if you are interested.